saymrwulf/stable-baselines3/notes.md

-2021-04-05T08:42:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2021-04-05T02:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2021-04-11T18:45:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2021-04-05T08:42:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2021-04-05T02:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2021-04-11T18:45:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2021-04-11T18:01:00 - Implementing approach from a new paper read last night (stable-baselines3)